pingcap/talent-plan/rust/building-blocks/bb-1.md

 Let's learn some building blocks!

 Put your other projects and concerns aside.
 Take a breath and relax.
-Here are some important resources for you to explore.
+Here are some fun resources for you to explore.

 - **[Exercise: Write a Good CLI Program]**.
 Writing a CLI program in Rust.
 This is a good warmup to the CLI program you'll be writing in this course, and the